 This chuck is so complicated that John Jacob Holtzapffel never got around to putting it into his last published work, Turning and Mechanical Manipulation, vol. 5 - The Principles and Practice of Ornamental or Complex Turning (1884).

-John Edwards captured this and more in what he calls the "Holtzapffel Volume 6", which you can get from the The Society of Ornamental Turners.
+The details are difficult for me to explain, and are far better explained by John Edwards' document.
+John captured this and more in what he calls the "Holtzapffel Volume 6", which you can get from the The Society of Ornamental Turners.

-The geometric mathematics behind this chuck's movement are explained by Dr. Frank Farris in his "Wheels on Wheels on Wheels-Surprising Symmetry" paper.
+The geometric mathematics behind this chuck's movement are explained by Dr. Frank Farris in his 1996 paper, "Wheels on Wheels on Wheels-Surprising Symmetry".
 There is also a nice article on this at Wolfram MathWorld.

 This is a YouTube video from Chuck Bommarito (aka, outsidescrewball) showing a Leinhard Rose Geometric Chuck in use.
 The video is a bit long, but does show the chuck well, as well as a piece made on it.